microsoft/mu_common_intel_adv_features/Intel_Readme.md

 name.

 ### Source Code Organization of Advanced Features
-All advanced feature code is maintained in `edk2-platforms/Features`.
-Features that are only tested on Intel systems are maintained in `edk2-platforms/Features/Intel`.
+All advanced feature code is maintained in this repo.
 These features are not intended to be constrained to Intel systems.

-A package resides at the root of `edk2-platforms/Features/Intel` called [AdvancedFeaturePkg](#AdvancedFeaturePkg).
+A package resides at the root called [AdvancedFeaturePkg](#AdvancedFeaturePkg).
 All feature packages are organized into directories by feature domain.
 Each feature domain directory is required to have a `Readme.md` that explains the scope of features for that domain.
 Each feature package is required to have a `Readme.md` that explain the feature.
 All feature packages are required to base their `Readme.md` on the